cms-opendata-workshop/2021-07-19-cms-open-data-workshop/ORIENTATION.md

 The **first** step (linked to the <span style="background-color:#ffff00;color:black">Basic physics objects</span> and <span style="background-color:#00ff00;color:black">Advanced physics objects</span> topics) will almost inevitably be done using the CMS software (`CMSSW`) and in a computing environment compatible with the open data.

 There are some optional pre-exercises that you are welcome to complete either partially of completely.
-They cover basic computing skills (unix command and python perhaps being the most importan) that will help you during this workshop.
+They cover basic computing skills (unix command and python perhaps being the most important) that will help you during this workshop.

 For the computing environment, you can either
  - download a virtual machine (VM) image and run it on your computer.